Minors of non-hamiltonian polyhedra and the Herschel family: Introduction

-Ding and Marshall~\cite{Ding2018} conjectured a characterization of minimal minors for 3-connected non-hamiltonian graphs.
+Despite these results, Question~\ref{que} is not yet fully resolved, since neither $K_{2,5}$ nor $K_{1,1,5}$ is 3-connected.
+To address this, Ding and Marshall~\cite{Ding2018} proposed a characterization of minimal minors for 3-connected non-hamiltonian graphs.
 Let $\mathfrak{Q}^+$ denote the graph obtained from the cube by adding a new vertex and connecting it to the three neighbors of a single original vertex.

 \begin{conjecture}[Ding and Marshall~\cite{Ding2018}] Every $3$-connected non-hamiltonian graph contains $K_{3, 4}$, $\mathfrak{Q}^+$, or $\mathfrak{H}$ as a minor. \end{conjecture}